 - Type 2 diabetes

-My main interest is currently focused on studying the molecular mechanisms underlying the immunometabolic effects of parasitic infection and parasite-derived molecules (http://help-t2d.nl/) using both in vitro and in vivo approaches in various rodent models or in humans.
-This original research line is aimed to identify new metabolically-active molecules and/or potential novel molecular targets involved in tissue-specific regulation of substrate metabolism and insulin sensitivity that can ultimately lead to future therapeutic opportunities for the treatment of metabolic disorders and type 2 diabetes.
+Guigas' group is mainly focused on studying the molecular mechanisms underlying the immune-mediated regulation of metabolic homeostasis by parasites and their molecules (http://help-t2d.nl/), using both in vitro and in vivo approaches in various rodent models or in humans.
+This original research line is aimed to identify new molecules and/or potential novel molecular targets involved in tissue-specific regulation of glucose/lipid metabolism and insulin sensitivity that can ultimately lead to future therapeutic opportunities for the treatment of metabolic disorders and type 2 diabetes.

 Thomas A, Belaïdi E, Moulin S, Horman S, van der Zon GC, Viollet B, Levy P, Bertrand L, Pepin JL, Godin-Ribuot D, Guigas B. Chronic intermittent hypoxia impairs insulin sensitivity but improves whole-body glucose tolerance by activating skeletal muscle AMPK.
 (2017).
 Diabetes, 66(12):2942-2951.